lunakv/lrdb-client/README.md

 # La Radio di Biagi ![](https://lunakv.cz/icons/radio/favicon-32x32.png "Icon")

-## Goal
 The goal of this project was to create a web server transmitting messages and an Android app replaying those messages on subscribed devices in morse code.
-This would serve as a modern equivalent of the wireless telegraphs of old.
-It was comissioned for a summer camp for young in 2019.
+This would serve as a modern equivalent of the wireless telegraph transmitters/receivers of old.
+It was comissioned for a summer camp in 2019.

 This repository contains the client portion of the project as well as general documentation.
 Go to the [lrdb-server](https://github.com/lunakv/lrdb-server) repository to learn specifically about the project's server side.